WAOW: History

 WAOW/WYOW converted fully to digital on February 17, 2009, without a nightlight period for WAOW while WYOW converted after a nightlight period.
-The two stations carried the Retro Television Network (RTV) on a third digital subchannel until March 2009.
-In the beginning of that month, it was replaced with This TV.
+The two stations carried the Retro Television Network (RTV) on a third digital subchannel until March 2009, when it was replaced with This TV.
 On September 1, 2015, Decades replaced This TV.

-In February and March, WAOW aired WFXS' digital signal temporarily on DT3 while that station ironed out problems with the activation of its digital transmitter.
+In February and March 2009, WAOW aired WFXS' digital signal temporarily on DT3 while that station ironed out problems with the activation of its digital transmitter.
 In early September 2009, WFXS added RTV to its third digital subchannel.

 On January 7, 2021, Quincy Media announced that it had put itself up for sale.
 On February 1, Gray Television announced it would purchase Quincy's radio and TV properties for $925 million.
-As Gray already owned WSAW-TV in the Wausau–Rhinelander market, and both that station and WAOW rank among the market's top four stations, it agreed to sell WAOW in order to satisfy FCC requirements.
+As Gray already owned WSAW-TV in the Wausau–Rhinelander market, and both that station and WAOW rank among the market's top four stations, it agreed to sell WAOW in order to satisfy Federal Communications Commission requirements.

-On April 29, Gray announced that WAOW and WMOW would be divested to Allen Media Broadcasting in a $380 million deal that includes, among other Quincy-owned stations, WKOW/Madison, WXOW/La Crosse, and WQOW/Eau Claire.
+On April 29, 2021, Gray announced that WAOW and WMOW would be divested to Allen Media Broadcasting in a $380 million deal that includes, among other Quincy-owned stations, WKOW, WXOW, and WQOW.
 Gray, however, kept WYOW, and converted the Eagle River station into a full-power satellite of WSAW-TV, airing The CW on its main 34.1 channel and simulcasting CBS and Fox on subchannels 7.10 and 33.10, respectively.

 On June 1, 2025, amid financial woes and rising debt, Allen Media Group announced that it would explore "strategic options" for the company, such as a sale of its television stations (including WAOW/WMOW).
 The company had also attempted to re-hub the outstate stations, including WAOW, to WKOW, including some statewide newscasts originating newscasts from Madison to reduce costs, but had returned most newscasts outside of mid-day to local control by that time.